New Limits for Existence of Transverse Zero Sound in Fermi Liquid 3He: Introduction

-The interactions in liquid \he\ are rather strong, with $F_1^s$ reaching $\sim$ 15 at 34 bar meaning the interaction energy of this channel is 15 times the kinetic energy of a quasiparticle at the Fermi surface \cite{hal.90b}.
-It is indeed remarkable that Fermi liquid theory accurately describes \he\ even when interaction strengths are far from a free Fermi gas.
-The condition of Eq. (\ref{eq:condition}) is satisfied by liquid \he\ at almost all pressures and therefore TZS is expected to propagate.
+a condition satisfied by liquid \he\ at all pressures.
+Therefore TZS can be expected to propagate.

-Roach \textit{et al.} measured the transverse acoustic impedance of \he, $Z_H$, as a function of temperature from the hydrodynamic regime ($\sim$ 100 mK) into the zero sound regime ($\sim$ 2 mK) \cite{roa.76}, showing features that were thought to be consistent with a crossover from hydrodynamic to zero sound, similar to the shape in Fig. \ref{fig:F1}(b).
-In a classical medium, the ratio of the real part of the impedance to the density, Re$[Z]/\rho$, is equal to the speed of sound (for a given mode) so measurements of impedance are equivalent to measuring the speed of sound.
-In the case of TZS, this is no longer the case since there is a substantial branching ratio into single quasiparticle excitations.
-The full expression for the acoustic impedance in the degenerate Fermi liquid \he\ will be published separately.
-It was shown that the incoherent quasiparticle excitation was responsible for the bulk of the impedance signal in the Roach \textit{et al.} results \cite{flo.76}, displayed in Fig. \ref{fig:F1} (c).
+Roach \textit{et al.} measured the transverse acoustic impedance of \he\ as a function of temperature from the hydrodynamic regime ($\sim$ 100 mK) into the zero sound regime ($\sim$ 2 mK) \cite{roa.76}, with features that were thought to be consistent with zero sound; however, this was shown to be otherwise by Flowers {\it et al.} \cite{flo.76}, as displayed in Fig.\ref{fig:F1}B.

-To distinguish between TZS and an incoherent quasiparticle excitation, an interference experiment must be performed.
-Acoustic Fabry-P\'erot interferometers have been used extensively to study TZS in the superfluid state including the discovery of the acoustic Faraday effect \cite{lee.99} as well as the observation of a new Cooper pair state \cite{dav.08b}.
-In these experiments, a cavity is formed between a piezoelectric transducer and a reflecting plate shown in \EditBlueDHP{an inset in Fig \ref{fig:F2}(a)}.
-Depending upon the speed of sound and path length $D$, the reflected signal will destructively or constructively interfere with the transducer creating interference fringes.
-TZS can propagate with much lower attenuation in the superfluid state so cavities on the scale of $\sim$ 30 $\mu$m were used.
-Since the attenuation in the Fermi liquid state is expected to be substantial, $\mathcal{O} (1000 $ cm$^{-1})$ at 2 mK \cite{lea.73}, the cavity for this experiment must be made smaller.